Monometra/Onyx-Project/README.md

 </details>
 ---

-##You can also check our website under development rightnow!
-[Onyx Project](https://www.youtube.com)
+## You can also check our Discord Server under development rightnow!
+[Onyx Project](https://discord.gg/TaCEYNvb)

 ---